T4TJ/Student-Mental-Health/README.md

 1. Essential Python libraries such as pandas, matplotlib, and numpy were imported.

-2. The CSV file was imported to Jupyter Kan using the read_csv function.
+2. The CSV file was imported to Jupyter Lab using the read_csv function.

 3. To ensure that the correct data was imported, the df.head() function was used to check for data.